winnypeg1273/GTA-SA-Wanted-Level---IV-Style/README.md

   * If SWAT is after you, instead of the regular police helicopter, you will encounter two Raindance helicopters painted in black (to look like GTA IV's Annihilator).
 4 SWAT members will shoot at you in the air with their submachine gun.
   * In certain places, a SWAT member will spawn on top of one of the buildings with a sniper rifle.
 * 6 stars: the military won't come after you.
 Instead you will only see either FBI or SWAT like before.
 However, now they all use the military's M4 rifles as weapons.
 This actually makes the game harder as the FBI/SWAT teams are much more numerous than the soldiers at 6 stars in vanilla.

+## Other features
+* The tank has also been nerfed so that it may take a little damage from nearby explosions.
+Be mindful when you shoot the cannon or crush cars.
+* When the tank's HP gets to the lower half, it will emit smoke and the engine will stop for a few seconds after firing the cannon.